NuGet/docs.microsoft.com-nuget/docs/consume-packages/Central-Package-Management.md

 Older tooling will ignore Central Package Management configurations and features.
 To use this feature to the fullest extent, ensure all your build environments use the latest compatible tooling versions.

-Central Package Management will apply to all project types – including .NET Framework – as long as compatible tooling is used.
+Central Package Management will apply to all `<PackageReference>` projects – including [legacy .csproj](https://github.com/dotnet/project-system/blob/main/docs/feature-comparison.md) – as long as compatible tooling is used.

 ## Enabling Central Package Management